stephenslab/count-clustering/README.md

 `project/plots` hosts all the plots obtained by running the R and RMD scripts.

-`project/internal_data` the data derived from external data by running some methods.

-`project/external_data` data available from external sources and the data obtained by running some heavy duty codes on cluster.

-`project/old_codes`  contains old codes, not connected to the paper.
-There are 6 folders in the old_codes folder- In each of these subfolders, there is a RmD file that contains the entire code starting from simulation, to preprocessing to final estimation along with the HTML file.

 `project/rdas` hosts the rda files storing lists or complex data derived from running R/RMD scripts.

 `project/talks` hosts the presentations related to this project